 5. Meta-analysis and evidence-based medicine

-Biostatistics also plays a huge role in systematic reviews and meta-analysis of medical data, which can in turn be useful in developing evidence-based healthcare.
+Biostatistics in public health also plays a huge role in systematic reviews and meta-analysis of medical data, which can in turn be useful in developing evidence-based healthcare.
 Meta-analysis is a structured study design which evaluates all the previous medical research published on a specific topic.
 Drawing conclusions from these studies require integration of individual results and outcomes into reliable findings that will guide further research.
 For example, meta-analysis can be used to determine if an individual has a risk factor for a disease, what kind of environmental and genetic factors play a role in a disease, and what kind of treatment should be given to the patient.
-Having a biostatistics expert study the literature and provide a rigorous, quantitative review of it helps healthcare providers improve their chances of delivering successful, data-driven treatment.
+Having a biostatistics in public health expert study the literature and provide a rigorous, quantitative review of it helps healthcare providers improve their chances of delivering successful, data-driven treatment.

 6. Genome sequencing data analysis